EronDS/CoffeApp/README.md

 ## Data and Model Availabity

 Our models and data have commercial value, so we do not fully make them publicly available (weights of the trained model, for example).
-If you are interested in using them, please contact the corresponding author of our paper if you want to use them.
+If you are interested in using them, please contact the corresponding author of our paper.